Albany County NY LLC Publication: The Most Affordable Option

 The Evangelist is the official publication of the Roman Catholic Diocese of Albany, published weekly on Thursdays.
 It has the highest circulation of any weekly newspaper in the Capital District, reaching 34,000 households across 14 upstate New York counties.

-Important note: The Evangelist does not publish during the week of July 4, the last Thursday of the year, or the 5th Thursday of any month.
-Plan your publication timeline accordingly.
+The Evangelist does not publish during the week of July 4, the last Thursday of the year, or the 5th Thursday of any month.
+Plan your publication timeline accordingly and confirm dates before starting.

 The Altamont Enterprise & Albany County Post